FEP vs nFEP vs ACF: Choosing the Right Release Film for Your Resin 3D Printer

 Pros:

-• Extremely smooth surface for easy part release
+• Extremely smooth surface: Significantly reduced friction for easier part release

-• More durable and resistant to wear and tear compare to FEP.
+• More durable: Better resistance to wear and tear compared to standard FEP

 Cons:

-• May be slightly less clear than standard FEP due to thicker release film
+• Slightly less clear: May be marginally less transparent than standard FEP due to thicker construction

 AFC